Driver's license points in Wisconsin

 So how does an OWI-1st conviction fit into this framework?

-Part of every sentence for someone convicted of an OWI-1st includes a mandatory driver’s license revocation period, ranging from 6 to 9 months.
-But since OWI-1st is a moving-traffic violation, the State must also assess demerit points—at least 6 demerit points for an OWI.
+Part of every sentence for someone convicted of a first offense DUI includes a mandatory driver’s license revocation period, ranging from 6 to 9 months.
+But since a 1st offense DUI is a moving-traffic violation, the State must also assess demerit points—at least 6 demerit points for a first offense OWI.
 Some people think that those 6 points just go away, since, if your driver’s license is revoked due to the OWI, there aren’t any points left to dock.
 That’s not entirely true.
 The points don’t go away, but they don’t count for anything during your period of revocation.
 Think of the revocation period as hitting pause on the demerit points.
 Once your revocation period is over, however, the 12-month clock starts, and those 6 points start counting as demerit points on your record.

 Contact our Waukesha criminal defense lawyers for a free Wisconsin OWI legal consultation.